This week, we announced the possibility of the world’s first jet suit paramedic in the Lake District.

 After some world-wide news coverage and a social media frenzy, we undoubtedly had a lot of burning questions to answer!

-Although the collaboration with Gravity Industries is still very much in the testing phase, we’ve tried to them as best we can…
+Although the collaboration with Gravity Industries is still very much in the testing phase, we’ve tried to answer them as best we can…

 What we’re really improving here with this equipment, is the time in which we get a highly qualified paramedic to the patient’s side, not getting the patient to the hospital.